OPCF 27: Liability for Damage to Non-Owned Vehicles

 Is OPCF 27 Mandatory?

-An OPCF 27 isn’t mandatory because there’s no legal requirement.
+An OPCF 27 is not a part of the mandatory coverage package needed to drive in Ontario.
 You can even legally borrow a friend or family member’s car for a short drive without getting extra coverage.

 But an OPCF 27 is highly recommended if you rent cars often or plan to do so for a long time.
 The longer you drive a car, the higher your chances of getting in an accident.
 In that case, you’ll be glad you took an OPCF 27 before renting the car.